-- (23) The coordination of national provisions on professional requirements and registration of persons taking up and pursuing the activity of insurance or reinsurance mediation distribution can contribute both to the completion of the single market for financial services and to the enhancement of customer protection in this field. - In order to enhance cross border trade, principles regulating mutual recognition of intermediaries' knowledge and abilities should be introduced.
-However, this mutual recognition should not extend to the case of cross-border activity based on freedom of establishment, where consumer's protection should be pursued also assigning to the host Member State the power to establish and assess the possession of the knowledge and professional requirements of the relevant employees of the branch. - A national qualification accredited to level 3 or above under the European Qualification Framework established under the Recommendation of the European Parliament and Council of 23 April 2008 on the establishment of the European Qualifications Framework for lifelong learning should be accepted by a host member state as demonstrating that an insurance or reinsurance intermediary meets the requirements of knowledge and ability which are a condition of registration in accordance with this Directive.
-This framework helps Member States, education institutions, employers and individuals compare qualifications across the Union's diverse education and training systems.
-This tool is essential for developing a employment market throughout the Union.
-This framework is not designed to replace national qualifications systems but to supplement the actions of the Member States by facilitating cooperation between them. - (26) Despite the existing single passport systems for insurers and intermediaries, the European insurance market remains very fragmented.
-In order to facilitate cross-border business and enhance transparency for consumers, Member States shall ensure publication of the general good rules applicable in their territories, and a single electronic register and information on all Member States' general good rules applicable to insurance and reinsurance mediation distribution should be made publicly available. - (27) Cooperation and exchange of information between the competent authorities are essential in order to protect customers and ensure the soundness of insurance and reinsurance business in the single market.
+(23) The coordination of national provisions on professional requirements and registration of persons taking up and pursuing the activity of insurance or reinsurance distribution can contribute both to the completion of the single market for financial services and to the enhancement of customer protection in this field.

+- (24) In order to enhance cross border trade, principles regulating mutual recognition of intermediaries' knowledge and abilities should be introduced.
+However, this mutual recognition should not extend to the case of cross-border activity based on freedom of establishment, where consumer's protection should be pursued also assigning to the host Member State the power to establish and assess the possession of the knowledge and professional requirements of the relevant employees of the branch. - (25) [deleted] - (26) Despite the existing single passport systems for insurers and intermediaries, the European insurance market remains very fragmented.
+In order to facilitate cross-border business and enhance transparency for consumers, Member States shall ensure publication of the general good rules applicable in their territories, and a single electronic register and information on all Member States' general good rules applicable to insurance and reinsurance distribution should be made publicly available. - (27) Cooperation and exchange of information between the competent authorities are essential in order to protect customers and ensure the soundness of insurance and reinsurance business in the single market.
+Exchange of information should in particular be promoted, both in the process of registration and on an on-going basis, with reference to information concerning the good repute and the professional and knowledge competences of persons responsible for carrying out the activity of an insurance distributor, in particular when such persons are coming from or are connected to Member States different than the home Member State. - (28) [deleted] - (29) The expanding range of activities that many insurance intermediaries and undertakings carry on simultaneously has increased potential for conflicts of interest between those different activities and the interests of their customer.
+It is therefore necessary that Member States and the Commission provide for rules to ensure that such conflicts do not adversely affect the interests of the customer.